mikalv/awesome-i2p/README.md

 * [Monero](https://getmonero.org/) - Monero is a secure, private, and untraceable cryptocurrency.
 It is open-source and accessible to all.
 With Monero, you are your own bank.
 Only you control and are responsible for your funds.
 Your accounts and transactions are kept private from prying eyes.
 * [GOSTCoin](https://github.com/GOSTSec/gostcoin) - GOSTCoin (GST) is a digital currency based on blockchain technology.
 It allows instant payments worldwide with focus on privacy and security of its users.
 * [Transmission-I2P](https://github.com/l-n-s/transmission-i2p) - Anonymous torrent client Transmission-I2P.
+* [MaladaN-Messenger-Client](https://github.com/MaladaN/MaladaN-Messenger-Client) - An end to end encrypted Messenger that uses the signal protocol over the I2P network.

 ## Tools